Scott Cooper (director): Career

 Cooper wrote, directed and produced the 2017 western Hostiles, based on a decades old manuscript by the late screenwriter Donald E. Stewart.
 The film reteamed Cooper with his Out of the Furnace star, Bale, alongside Rosamund Pike.
 It had its world premiere at the Telluride Film Festival, with US distribution rights picked up by Entertainment Studios Motion Pictures.
+Critics praised the film's performances and visual storytelling.
+The Hollywood Reporter highlighted Bale's "commanding performance" and Cooper's "painterly eye for landscapes," and Miami New Times noted that Scott Cooper "has specialized in thoughtful, actor-driven, for-adults Hollywood genre fare."
 Cooper's next film was the supernatural horror story Antlers, starring Keri Russell and Jesse Plemons and co-produced by Guillermo del Toro, which was released in 2021.

 In January 2024 it was announced that Cooper would be writing and directing a film based on the making of Bruce Springsteen's 1982 album Nebraska.
 The film, titled Springsteen: Deliver Me from Nowhere, was based on the 2023 book written by Warren Zanes, with the involvement of Springsteen and his manager Jon Landau.

+In January 2026, it was announced that Cooper would write and direct a thriller based on the Roswell, New Mexico incident for 20th Century Studios, reuniting with Springsteen: Deliver Me from Nowhere producers Eric Robinson and Ellen Goldsmith-Vein of Gotham Group.

 Unreleased projects

 In 2019, it was announced Cooper would direct Valhalla with Christian Bale starring, as well as a film adapting Jess Walter’s Over Tumbled Graves.